MBA in Human Resource Management: Career Path

 • Employee engagement and retention: Developing and implementing strategies to promote employee engagement and retain top talent

-• Business planning and budgeting: Participating in the development of the organization's overall business plan and budget, and ensuring that human resources management strategies align with the organization's goals and objectives.
+• Business planning and budgeting: Participating in developing the organization's overall business plan and budget and ensuring that human resources management strategies align with the organization's goals and objectives.

 • Data Analysis and Reporting: Collecting, analyzing, and reporting on human resources data, such as turnover rates and employee satisfaction levels.